Polynomials of the Askey Scheme as Clebsch-Gordan Coefficients: Askey scheme

-Note that an automatic consequence of our construction is that the coproduct, defined by relations \eqref{eq:DEdual} and \eqref{eq:DFdual}, is an homomorphism from $osc$ to the correct localization of $osc \otimes osc$, or to the endomorphism algebra $\text{End}(V_{\lambda_1}\otimes V_{\lambda_2})$.
-Nevertheless this can also be checked by a direct calculation.
+Note that an automatic consequence of our construction is that the generalized coproduct, defined by relations~\eqref{eq:DEdual} and~\eqref{eq:DFdual}, is a~homomorphism from $osc$ to the correct localization of~$osc \otimes osc$, or to the endomorphism algebra $\operatorname{End}(V_{\lambda_1}\otimes V_{\lambda_2})$.
+Nevertheless, this can also be checked by a~direct calculation.

-\paragraph{Limit to Krawtchouk polynomials.} Take $\alpha=p z$ and $\beta=(1-p)z$, and consider the limit $z\to+\infty$ in the previous computations.
-The polynomials $Q_n(k,N)$ become proportional to the Krawtchouk polynomials, namely they become:
+{\bf Limit to Krawtchouk polynomials.} Take $\alpha=p z$ and $\beta=(1-p)z$, and consider the limit $z\to+\infty$ in the previous computations.
+The polynomials $Q_n(k,N)$ become proportional to the Krawtchouk polynomials, namely they become

-The algebra remains the oscillator algebra defined by \eqref{eq:osc}.
-However, the associated coproduct simplifies and becomes: